Austin serial bombings

-The Austin serial bombings occurred between March 2 and March 21, 2018, mostly in Austin, Texas.
+The Austin serial bombings occurred between March 2 and March 21, 2018, mostly in Austin, Texas, United States.
 In total, five package bombs exploded, killing two people and injuring another five.
 The perpetrator, 23-year-old Mark Anthony Conditt of Pflugerville, Texas, was pulled over by police on March 21.
 Conditt detonated an explosive inside his vehicle, killing himself and injuring a police officer.

 Bombings

 On March 2, 2018, 39-year-old Anthony Stephan House was killed by picking up an apparent package bomb at his home.
 Austin Police Department Assistant Chief Joseph Chacon floated a theory that House might have bombed himself, perhaps while assembling the device.
 Chacon also told residents not to worry.

 On March 12, 17-year-old Draylen Mason was murdered and his mother injured by an explosion, and another explosion that day seriously injured 75-year-old Esperanza Herrera, who was visiting her elderly mother's house.
 The second of the March 12 bombs was reportedly addressed to a different address.

 A suspected tripwire-activated package bomb injured two men (a 22-year-old and a 23-year-old) in a residential neighborhood in southwest Austin on March 18.
 The men suffered serious, although not life-threatening, injuries.
 Unlike the previous bombs, which were left on doorsteps, this bomb was left on the side of the road, attached to a "Drive Like Your Kids Live Here" sign.
 Following this fourth blast, Austin Police warned the public of a "serial bomber" possessing "a higher level of sophistication, a higher level of skill" than initially thought.

 On March 20, around 12:25a.m., a bomb exploded in a package at a FedEx Ground facility in Schertz, Texas, injuring one employee.
 The package was intended for an address in the city of Austin.
 Later that day, another package bomb was intercepted and defused at a separate FedEx facility in southeast Austin.
 The two packages were sent by the same person from a FedEx store in Sunset Valley.